unbit/uwsgi-docs/AlarmSubsystem.rst

    alarm = errbit airbrake:http://errbit.domain.com/notifier_api/v2/notices;apikey=APIKEY;subject=uWSGI segfault
    alarm-segfault = errbit

-Note that alarm-segfault does not require airbrake plugin.
-A backtrace can be sent using any other alarm plugin.
+Note that alarm-segfault does not require the Airbrake plugin.
+A backtrace can just as well be sent using any other alarm plugin.